 The series is researched and written by Christian Parkinson, host of The Redcoat History Podcast and YouTube channel.
 He’s a journalist and filmmaker, originally from Leicester in the UK and now based in South Africa.
 While not a military veteran himself, Christian has extensively covered modern conflict around the world – including the wars in Iraq, Afghanistan, Somalia, Libya and Ivory Coast.
 It’s this experience that has helped inform his writing and his understanding of life on the frontline.

 The latest book is The Military History Geek’s Guide To…The Peninsular War, Volume 1 (1808-1809).
 The volume covers the battle of Roliça, Vimeiro, Sahagun, Corunna and Talavera – it’s rip-roaring stuff, packed with personal accounts.
-Buy it here.
+You can buy the PDF here or buy it from Amazon here.